-The certificate of incorporation of Charter Communications, Inc. and Charter Communications Holding Company's operating agreement will provide that, until all of the shares of Charter Communications, Inc.'s Class B common stock held by Mr. Allen have automatically converted into shares of Class A common stock, Charter Communications, Inc. and Charter Communications Holding Company, including their subsidiaries, cannot engage in any business transaction outside the cable transmission business, unless the opportunity to pursue the particular business transaction is first offered to Mr. Allen.
-Mr. Allen must decide not to pursue such other business transaction and consent to our engaging in the business transaction.
+The certificate of incorporation of Charter Communications, Inc. and Charter Communications Holding Company's operating agreement will provide that, until all of the shares of Charter Communications, Inc.'s Class B common stock held by Mr. Allen have automatically converted into shares of Class A common stock, Charter Communications, Inc. and Charter Communications Holding Company, including their subsidiaries, cannot engage in any business activity outside the cable transmission business, unless the opportunity to pursue that particular business activity is first offered to Mr. Allen.
+The cable transmission business means the business of transmitting video, audio, including telephone services, and data on cable television systems owned or managed by us from time to time.
+Mr. Allen must decide not to pursue such other business activity and consent to our engaging in the business activity.
 These provisions may limit our ability to take advantage of attractive business opportunities.
 Consequently, our ability to offer new products and services outside of the cable transmission business and enter into new businesses could be adversely affected, resulting in an adverse effect on our growth, financial condition and results of operations.
 See "Certain Relationships and Related Transactions -- Allocation of Business Opportunities with Mr. Allen."